groupserver/gs.group.list.sender/README.rst

 Recipients
 ==========

+The ``gs.group.list.sender.emailaddresses.EmailPerPostAddresses``
+class generates the list of recipient addresses.
 The recipients of post is calculated as follows.

 * For each member of the group that is receiving one email per post